psycopg/psycopg/docs/api/pool.rst

 `!AsyncConnectionPool` has a very similar interface to the `ConnectionPool` class but its blocking method are implemented as `async` coroutines.
-It returns `AsyncConnection` instances, or its subclasses if specified so in the *connection_class* parameter.
+It returns `~psycopg.AsyncConnection` instances, or its subclasses if specified so in the *connection_class* parameter.

 Only the function with different signature from `!ConnectionPool` are listed here.